aws-samples/lambda-refarch-webapp/README.md

 [The template](https://s3.amazonaws.com/awslambda-reference-architectures/web-app/lambda_webapp.template) does the following:

 - Creates an S3 Bucket named <S3BucketName> to hold your web app.
-- Creates a DynamoDB table named <DynamoDBTableName> in which votes will be stored
+- Creates a DynamoDB table named `VoteApp` in which votes will be stored
-- Creates a DynamoDB table named <AggregatesTableName> in which vote totals will be aggregated
+- Creates a DynamoDB table named `VoteAppAggregates` in which vote totals will be aggregated
 - Creates a Lambda function that allows your application receive votes
 - Creates a Lambda function that allows your application to aggregate votes
 - Creates an IAM Role and Policy to allow Lambda Functions to write to CloudWatch Logs and write and query the DynamoDB tables